jboktor/UMIc/README.md

 ```
 source("UMIsProject.R")
 ```

+The project provides example input datasets and their outputs, for testing purposes.
+The folder [data](https://github.com/BiodataAnalysisGroup/UMIc/tree/master/data) includes example datasets for all three scenarios in their corresponding subfolders.
+Each subfolder icludes the fastq files and a Readme.md file with the parameter values, used to generate the files in folder [outputs](https://github.com/BiodataAnalysisGroup/UMIc/tree/master/outputs).

 ### Inputs
 Before running the project, the user must set the appropriate input parameters in the main script ```UMIsProject.R```.